Back to National Guide

 • Cleanup and waste disposal

 Waterproofing is separate and non-negotiable.
-AS 3740 requires all wet areas to be waterproofed before tiling.
-In Queensland's humid climate, proper waterproofing is even more important than usual because moisture trapped behind tiles promotes mould growth rapidly.
-This is a separate trade and a separate quote.
+AS 3740:2021 requires all wet areas to be waterproofed before tiling.
+The membrane is a mandatory hold point: it must be inspected and approved before any tiles go on.
+In Queensland's humid climate, proper waterproofing is even more important because moisture trapped behind tiles promotes mould growth within weeks, not months.

 What Affects the Cost

 • Bathroom size.
 Suburban Brisbane homes tend to have larger bathrooms than inner-city apartments down south.
+A standard family bathroom in a 2000s-era Brisbane home runs 6–8m2 of floor area, compared to 3–5m2 for a typical Sydney apartment bathroom.
 More area means more tiles and more labour, but the per-square-metre cost is lower because there is less fiddly cutting relative to open runs.

 • Old tile removal.
-Removing existing tiles from concrete slab substrates is relatively straightforward compared to removing them from rendered walls.
-Budget $25–$50/m2 for floor tile removal.
+Removing existing tiles from concrete slab substrates is relatively straightforward at $25–$50/m2.
+The slab underneath is usually sound, keeping repair costs low after removal.

 • Niches and shelves.
 Each shower niche adds cutting and waterproofing complexity.
-They look good in the finished product but add time.
+Two niches or a tiled shelf can add half a day of labour.

 • Pattern complexity.
 Straight and brick bond layouts are the fastest.
 Herringbone and chevron add 20–40% to labour time.